 How SaaS Startups Should Be Using AdWords

-If you run a SaaS startup, Google AdWords could be the greatest customer acquisition platform you’ve never tried.
+If you run a SaaS startup, Google Ads (formerly known as Google AdWords) could be the greatest customer acquisition platform you’ve never tried.

 Buying ad space for SaaS software can seem intimidating.
 CPC bids for most software-related keywords are expensive – in some cases, as much as $100.
 Worse yet, competition is intense, with five, 10 or 50 companies competing for every customer.

-As a SaaS startup with limited capital and little data on how much each user is worth to you, it can seem impossible to launch and optimize a profitable AdWords campaign.
+As a SaaS startup with limited capital and little data on how much each user is worth to you, it can seem impossible to launch and optimize a profitable Google ads campaign.

 Like every advertising platform, AdWords has upfront costs.
 You’ll spend more to acquire each user as you begin your campaign than you will after months of optimization.
 At the beginning of your campaign, you might even lose money on each customer you acquire.